cupy/cupy/docs/source/install_rocm.rst

 ------------------------

 It is recommended to use wheels whenever possible.
-However, if wheels cannot meet your requirements (e.g., you are running non-Linux environment or want to use a version of CUDA / cuDNN / NCCL not supported by wheels), you can also build CuPy from source.
+However, if wheels cannot meet your requirements (e.g., you are running non-Linux environment or want to use different version sets of CUDA / cuDNN / NCCL that are not included in any CuPy wheels), you have to build CuPy from source.

 When installing from source, C++ compiler such as ``g++`` is required.
 You need to install it before installing CuPy.